math-a3k/tradero/docs/trading_bots.rst

 *Good Status* is either when Symbol is at "Current Good" and the short-term tendency is increasing ("wave onset") or at "Early Onset" and the long-term line is not decreasing.

+This strategy uses the bots' local memory to track the price movement of the asset at its native time resolution (:setting:`TIME_INTERVAL_BOTS`) while using the indicators from the matrix (also known as *Rainha Botzinha*) at her time resolution (:setting:`TIME_INTERVAL`) to forsee the market situation.

 Parameters
 ^^^^^^^^^^